 Leverage the

-command by sorting the branches based on the last modified date and display them in columns.git config --global column.ui auto git config --global branch.sort -committerdate
+git branch --columncommand by sorting the branches based on the last modified date and display them in columns.git config --global column.ui auto git config --global branch.sort -committerdate -

 Use a better

-without worrying you will overwrite someone else’s work.
-It’s called--force-with-lease
+git push --forcewithout worrying you will overwrite someone else’s work.
+It’s called--force-with-lease!git push --force-with-lease -

 Sign commits with SSH instead of GPG.
 Also reuse your same SSH key when pushing commits!